microsoft/industry/healthcare/solutions/IoMT/README.md

 The healthcare data model for Dynamics 365 is also based on the FHIR framework, which makes it easier for customers and partners to develop new applications without redefining the healthcare data architecture.

-In order to not end up with two disparate systems and datasets, customers can make use of a FHIR synch agent to synch datapoints and updates between Dataverse and Azure Healthcare APIs.
+In order to not end up with two disparate systems and datasets, customers can make use of a FHIR synch agent to synch data points and updates between Dataverse and Azure Healthcare APIs.
 The synch Agent consists of two components, the FHIR Synch Agent service and the FHIR Synch Agent Administration Application.
 Both components are required to synch data between Azure and the Power Platform.
 The synch must be setup by providing few application secrets as well as Service Bus Queue propertied.

 Within the FHIR Synch Agent Administration Application, administrators can define entity maps, attribute maps and expansion maps.
 Sync Agent Logs can be used to validate synch operations and to understand why a certain data point is sent over the services bus and why others are not.